Yefym707/Game/README.md

  Zombies move after you finish your actions, then a random event may occur.
  Events can alter your next turn – a storm might reduce you to one action while an adrenaline rush grants an extra move.
+ Exploring may also uncover special locations.
+Pharmacies (`M`) have a high chance of yielding medkits while armories (`W`) are the best spots to find weapons.
+Once revealed, their symbols remain on the board.
  Each round hunger decreases.
 Starving costs health.
  The scenario ends after 20 rounds.
 Win scenario 1 by finding the antidote and returning to the `S` marked starting tile.
 Scenario 2 is won by bringing both